Graduation ceremony

 1. Understanding the Policy

-Under EU freedom of movement, EU citizens paid the same tuition fees as ‘Home’ students, and were entitled to the same taxpayer-subsidised tuition fee loans, which meant that they did not have to pay any money up front for tuition fees. ...
+Under freedom of movement, EU citizens paid the same tuition fees as ‘Home’ students, and were entitled to the same taxpayer-subsidised tuition fee loans.
+This meant that they did not have to pay any money upfront for tuition fees. ...
 Click to read more.

-In this briefing, we use the term ‘EU’ to describe those who enjoyed free movement rights before 2021, but please note that this also includes non-EU members with free movement rights, namely Switzerland and the EEA countries Iceland, Lichtenstein, and Norway.
-‘Home’ students refers to British and Irish citizens who are ordinarily resident in the UK and lived there for at least three years before starting their course.
+In this briefing, we use the term ‘EU’ citizens to refer to those who enjoyed free movement rights before 2021.
+Note, however, that this also includes non-EU citizens with free movement rights, namely citizens of Switzerland and the EEA countries Iceland, Lichtenstein, and Norway.
+‘Home’ students refer to British and Irish citizens who ordinarily reside in the UK and have lived there for at least three years before starting their course.

 Non-UK nationals can apply for a visa to study with an approved education provider, as long as they meet minimum English language requirements and can support themselves while they are in the UK.
 The Student route in the post-Brexit immigration system is largely unchanged from the one it replaced, which was known as ‘Tier 4’, and was a part of the previous five-tier system.

 In recent years, there have been several changes to international student policy.
 In 2008, the post-study work route was expanded to allow students of any subject to stay in the UK for two years after graduation and work in any job, without needing to be sponsored by an employer.
 This route was closed to new applicants in 2012, and students’ permission to work was restricted.
 However, this route was reintroduced on 1 July 2021.
 Rebranded as the ‘Graduate visa’, it allows students to stay in the UK for two years after graduation – or three years if they are a PhD graduate – to live and work at any skill level, and to switch into skilled work routes if they find a suitable job.
-Applicants must pay the Immigration Health Surcharge, which is currently set at £624 for each year the person will be in the UK and must be paid up front, along with the visa application fee, which is £725.
+Applicants must pay the Immigration Health Surcharge, which is currently set at £624 for each year the person will be in the UK and must be paid upfront, along with the visa application fee, which was £822 as of November 2023.

-When former international students apply to stay on in the UK on a Skilled Worker visa, their employers do not have to pay them at the ‘experienced worker’ rate, but rather a 30% lower salary for ‘new entrants’, so long as it is at least £20,480.
+When international students apply to continue their stay in the UK on a Skilled Worker visa, their employers do not have to pay them at the ‘experienced worker’ rate, but rather a 30% lower salary for ‘new entrants’, although that salary must be at least £20,960.

-In 2019, the UK government published a policy paper on International Education Strategy (with an update published in 2021).
+In 2019, the UK government published a policy paper on its International Education Strategy (with the latest update published in 2023).
 The paper set targets to increase the value of education exports to £35 billion per year, and the number of international students hosted in the UK to at least 600,000 per year by 2030.
 The latter of these targets has already been met (see Figure 2).

 1. Understanding the Evidence

-Many international students stay in the UK for only a few weeks to study English (Migration Advisory Committee, 2018, p.4). ...
+Many international students stay in the UK for only a few weeks to study English (see reference below). ...
 Click to read more.

-This briefing is concerned with longer-term international student migration, with a focus on higher education and further education, rather than students in other educational institutions such as vocational colleges or English language schools.
-Higher education institutions are recognised bodies with the power to award degrees, and include all UK universities as well as some higher education colleges.
+This briefing is concerned with longer-term international student migration, with a focus on further education and higher education, rather than students in other educational institutions such as vocational colleges or English language schools.
+Higher education institutions are recognised bodies with the power to award degrees and include all UK universities.

 In this briefing, most data on international students in UK higher education come from the Higher Education Statistics Agency (HESA).
 HESA categorises students by ‘domicile’: a person’s place of permanent residence before they started their course.
-This means that some non-UK nationals are UK-domiciled students.
+This means that some non-UK nationals are UK-domiciled students, and some UK nationals are domiciled overseas.
 Data are sometimes restricted to “newly enrolled” students, to give an indication of annual inflow.
 In 2021, HESA changed its data to make it more comprehensive.
-This means that the statistics for 2021 are not strictly comparable with those for previous years.
+This means that statistics after 2021 are not strictly comparable with those for previous years.

 This briefing also uses Home Office administrative data on student visa issuances and extensions.
 Before 2021, these data did not include EU citizens, who before 2021 did not require visas.
 For 2021, these data are for both EU and non-EU citizens.
-Visa data are thus only comparable over time if EU citizens are excluded.
+Visa data are thus only comparable before and after 2021 if EU citizens are excluded.

 Analysis in this briefing of the UK’s global market share of students is based on data from UNESCO.
-These data concern ‘tertiary students’, which comprises students at ISCED levels 5 (short-cycle tertiary education), 6 (Bachelor’s or equivalent level), 7 (master’s or equivalent level), and 8 (doctoral or equivalent level) (UNESCO Institute for Statistics, 2012).
+These data concern ‘tertiary students’, which comprises students at ISCED levels 5 (short-cycle tertiary education), 6 (Bachelor’s or equivalent level), 7 (master’s or equivalent level), and 8 (doctoral or equivalent level).

-Student migration to the UK rebounded after the COVID-19 pandemic, hitting an all-time high in 2021
+Student migration to the UK reached an all-time high in 2022, with around 484,000 study visas issued

 Figure 1